In this article:

 First Aid for a Heart Attack

 The first aid for a heart attack is to chew a 325 mg tablet of aspirin for immediate relief.
 This also buys you some time to get professional help.

 Meanwhile, you must immediately call an ambulance to be taken to the nearest emergency center for proper evaluation and further management if the pain persists.

-In addition, patients with risk factors for heart disease, including hypertension (increased blood pressure), hyperlipidemia (increased cholesterol levels), diabetes mellitus, smoking, and a strong family history of heart disease should do everything they can to manage these risk factors to avoid any cardiovascular emergencies in the future.
+In addition, people with risk factors for heart disease, including hypertension (increased blood pressure), hyperlipidemia (increased cholesterol levels), diabetes mellitus, smoking, and a strong family history of heart disease, should do everything they can to manage these risk factors to avoid any cardiovascular emergencies in the future.